physiopy/bids-specification-physio/src/modality-specific-files/physiological-recordings.md

 ---

 ### 2.1 Metadata fields used in top level metadata

-We highlight in *italics* the changes from the current specification.

 {{ MACROS___make_sidecar_table(["continuous.Continuous"]) }}
 | Key name | Requirement level | Data type | Description |